TobbeTripitaka/ant_lithosphere/README.md

 The Jupyter Notebook contains urls to relevant code.

 - A constructed model can be downloaded from [here](https://cloudstor.aarnet.edu.au/plus/s/gwthBd9wHI6c5sm) (2GB, too large for github)
-- A Virtual Maschine with agrid installed can be downloaded from [here - soon]
+- A Virtual Maschine with agrid installed can be downloaded from [here](https://cloudstor.aarnet.edu.au/plus/s/gwthBd9wHI6c5sm)
 - agrid is available from [here](https://github.com/TobbeTripitaka/agrid)